puppetlabs/vmpooler/docs/API-v2.md

 vmpooler provides a REST API for VM management.
 The following examples use `curl` for communication.

+## Major change in V2 versus V1

+The api/v2 endpoint removes a separate "domain" key returned in some of the operations like getting a VM, etc. If there is a "domain" configured in the top level configuration or for a specific provider, the hostname now returns an FQDN including that domain.
+That is to say, we can now have multiple, different domains for each provider instead of only one.

+Clients using some of the direct API paths (without specifying api/v1 or api/v2) will still be redirected to v1, but this behavior is notw deprecated and will be changed to v2 in the next major version.

+### updavig clients from v1 to v2

+Clients need to update their paths to using api/v2 instead of api/v1.
+Please note the API responses that used to return a "domain" key, will no longer have a separate "domain" key and now return the FQDN (includes the domain in the hostname).

+One way to support both v1 and v2 in the client logic is to look for a "domain" and append it to the hostname if it exists (existing v1 behavior).
+If the "domain" key does not exist, you can use the hostname as is since it is a FQDN (v2 behavor).

 #### Token operations <a name="token"></a>

 Token-based authentication can be used when requesting or modifying VMs.
 The `/token` route can be used to create, query, or delete tokens.
 See the provided YAML configuration example, [vmpooler.yaml.example](vmpooler.yaml.example), for information on configuring an authentication store to use when performing token operations.